Paris City Buses

 One of the easiest and most convenient ways of getting around Paris is by bus.
-In Paris there are over 60-day bus routes and 40 night ones.
+The buses in Paris travel 60 day routes and 40 night ones.

 This means of transport can sometimes be faster than the RER or the Metro, as in many cases it can be the shortest distance between two points in Paris and passengers get to enjoy the views, while the bus rides by many of the city’s top attractions and neighborhoods.

 We suggest getting the subway or RER at rush hour, since traffic jams are notorious in the capital of France and you might get stuck for several hours in one, instead of enjoying the city.
 These two means of transport are also good for longer distances.

 The schedules & timetables of buses in Paris vary greatly depending on the different bus routes.
 Generally, they start at 7 am and finish at 8:30 pm from Monday - Saturday, although the main bus routes run until 12:30 am.
 Furthermore, Certain buses don't run on Sundays or on public holidays.